Chuck Strahl

 Charles Richard Strahl (February 25, 1957 – August 13, 2024) was a Canadian businessman and politician.
 He was a Member of Parliament from 1993 to 2011.
-First elected for the Reform Party, he was the leader of the Democratic Representative Caucus that left the Canadian Alliance in opposition to Stockwell Day's leadership.
+First elected for the Reform Party of Canada, he was the leader of the Democratic Representative Caucus that left the Canadian Alliance in opposition to Stockwell Day's leadership.
 When the Conservatives won power in 2006, he became a prominent cabinet minister and served as Minister of Agriculture, Indian and Northern Affairs, and Transportation.

 On June 14, 2012, Strahl was appointed to serve a five-year term as chair of the Security Intelligence Review Committee, but resigned in controversy over conflict of interest accusations resulting from his lobbying efforts for oil and pipeline companies.

 Before politics

-Strahl was born in Westminster, British Columbia, the son of Martha (Ens) Schroeder and Omer William "Bill" Strahl.
+Strahl was born in New Westminster, British Columbia, the son of Martha (Ens) Schroeder and Omer William "Bill" Strahl.
 He was raised in British Columbia's Interior, attended Trinity Western University, and worked for Cheam Construction, a logging and road-building company owned by his father.
 Chuck Strahl and his siblings took over the business after their father died.